 Applicants must be a full-time Pitt undergraduate student in the semester following funded internship.
-Students are expected to be high-achieving with an interest in leadership, public service, policy, and the common good.
+Students are expected to share an interest in leadership, public service, policy, and the common good.

 Materials Required for Submission:

 In addition to the personal information required in the application, applicants will be asked to attach the following documents: